California’s “Greatest Mountain Man”

 The Legacy of Grizzly Adams

-One of the most amazing frontier biographies ever documented is the story of the ‘real’ Grizzly Adams.
+Among the greatest American west frontier stories ever documented is that of the real Grizzly Adams.

-As he grew to manhood, John C. Adams recognized a unique ability he had when it came to understanding the behavior of wild animals.
-This talent came in handy when he was hired to help manage a traveling display of wild animals shipped over from Africa.
-The twenty-one year old Adams was employed as a caretaker for the troupe until fate played its hand when he was nearly killed by a Royal Bengal Tiger.
-Bedridden for months, after enduring a year-long recovery process he then opted for a safer trade as shoe cobbler, something his father had him apprentice at during his teen years.
+As he grew to manhood, J. C. Adams recognized a unique ability he had when it came to understanding the behavior of wild animals.
+This talent came in handy when he was hired to help manage a traveling show of wild animals that had been shipped over from Africa.
+The twenty-one year old Adams was employed by the troupe — until fate played its hand when he was nearly killed by a Royal Bengal Tiger.
+Bedridden for months while enduring a year-long recovery process, he switched to a safer trade as shoe and boot maker, something his father had him apprentice at during his teen years.

-In due time, while still a young man, John C. Adams started his own business making shoes and boots in Boston, just as former President John Adams’ father had done.
-He also married one Cylena Drury and began raising a family.
-In 1849, however, he and his father lost their combined savings in a business venture that went up in flames causing financial ruin to both, that subsequently led Eleazer Adams ending his own life.
-After that, a despondent John C. Adams left Boston a broken man to head west with the multitude of other Great California Gold Rush participants, promising to send money home whenever he could.
+In time, while still a young man, Adams started his own shoe-making business in Boston, just as former President John Adams’ father had done.
+He also married Cylena Drury and began raising a family.
+In 1849, however, he and his father, Eleazer, lost their combined savings in a major venture that went up in flames and caused financial ruin to both of them.
+Subsequently, Eleazer Adams ended his own life.
+After those combined tragedies, Adams was a broken man, and it seemed his only reprieve was the lure of the Great California Gold Rush.
+His decision to join the western migration left Cylena no choice but to move their brood in with her own family, thus enabling Adams to head west with the multitude of other gold rush hopefuls — and his vow to send money home to Cylena as soon as he was able.

-In California, after the “numerous hardships and privations” Adams endured getting there, he settled near Stockton where he began mining for gold.
-He was industrious and soon became a land owner and an employer of several men who helped run his own sluice operation.
-Unfortunately though, his trusting nature enabled low-end business sharks to repeatedly con him out of his gold claims, to a point where by late 1852 he’d had enough, and decided to turn his back on civilization.
+In California, after “numerous hardships and privations” that Adams described he had endured during the six-months it took him to get there, the transplanted New Englander settled near Stockton where he began mining for gold.
+He proved himself industrious and soon became a land owner and an employer of several men who helped run his own sluice operation and cattle business.
+His trusting nature, however, enabled low-end business sharks to repeatedly con him out of his gold claims, to a point where by late 1852, after losing nearly everything he had in what he determined was a ‘rigged’ law suit, he’d had enough and decided to turn his back on civilization.

-Once again disheartened by misfortune, John C. Adams had finally had enough, and decided to set out with his last meager provisions he loaded onto a creaky ox-cart he, “needed to soak for a week” in order to keep it together.
-He then pointed himself toward highland wilderness of central California, and after trekking a hard two-hundred miles he stopped near the great Yosemite Valley where he built a cabin surrounded by wildlife and Native American tribes—just in time for winter to set in.
-He later recalled that period of solitude as the ‘most satisfying’ of his entire life.
+Once again disheartened by misfortune, J. C. Adams decided to head for the wild.
+After loading the last of his meager provisions onto a creaky ox-cart that he “needed to soak for a week” in order for it to stay together, he pointed himself toward the highland wilderness of central California, and after trekking a difficult 130 miles, he came to a clearing about 20 miles northwest of the great Yosemite Valley.
+He managed to build a cabin there amid giant sequoias, a vast array of wildlife, and some neighboring Miwok tribes—just in time for winter to set in.
+He would later recall his initial period of solitude there the ‘most satisfying’ of his entire life.

 “In the fall of 1852, I abandoned all my schemes for the accumulation of wealth, turned my back upon the society of my fellows, and took the road toward the wildest and most unfrequented parts of the Sierra Nevada, resolved thenceforth to make the wilderness my home, and the wild beasts my companions.”

-While adapting to his new environment, John C. Adams learned to commune with nature and to become an expert hunter, tracker, and provider for himself and his Miwok Indian neighbors.
-As well, beyond engaging in his newfound hobby of collecting a wide variety of living wild animals, he also captured, raised, and trained grizzly bears lending to his soon earned nickname of “Grizzly Adams.”
+While adapting to his new environment, John C. Adams learned to commune with nature.
+He also become an expert hunter and tracker, and a provider for himself and his Miwok neighbors.
+As well, beyond engaging in his newfound hobby of collecting a wide variety of living wild animals, he also took to raising and training some young grizzly bears he came across, lending to his soon earned nickname of “Grizzly Adams.”

-Grizzly Adams saw things differently.
-He spoke highly of the integrity of the Native Americans he befriended, worked with, and traded with.
-He also described them as “fair and honest people” in their lives and doings, and he greatly valued the symbiotic relationship he nurtured with them.
+Adams commended the integrity of the Native Americans he befriended, worked with, and traded with.
+He described them as “fair and honest people” in their lives, dealings, and doings, and he greatly valued the symbiotic relationship he had with them.

 ~~~

-In 1856, Grizzly Adams entered San Francisco in grand fashion with a parade on Market Street featuring his large menagerie of bears and other animals.
-He began running his own enterprise there while readapted to city life, and in due time he and his ‘Mountaineer Museum’ became so popular that news reporters started to take notice.
-One young reporter in particular, Theodore Hittell, wrote an impressive series of articles about Grizzly Adams and his animals causing the new city-dwelling mountain man to attain celebrity status.
+In 1856, Grizzly Adams entered San Francisco in grand fashion with a parade on Market Street featuring his menagerie of bears and other animals.
+He began running his own enterprise there while readapting to city life, and in due time he and his ‘Mountaineer Museum’ became popular enough that news reporters started to take notice.
+One young reporter in particular, Theodore Hittell, wrote an impressive series of articles about ‘the wild Yankee’ and his animals, that it led the new city-dweller J. C. Adams to soon attain celebrity status.
 [Hittell would eventually go on to become a recognized California historian.]

 Adams was initially billed as “The Wild Yankee” at Thomas Maguire’s opulent Opera House and his Theater Americana in San Francisco, but the name was soon replaced by his more recognizable moniker, “Grizzly Adams.”

-For four years, Grizzly Adams regularly performed with his bears and other animals in his cavernous Mountaineer Museum (located in the basement of the former Stock Exchange building) and San Francisco’s most notable theater venues.
-With his favorite grizzly bear companions, Benjamin Franklin, Lady Washington, Funny Joe and General Fremont, he embraced his newfound notoriety that left him greeting the likes of future Civil War General, William Tecumseh Sherman, Levi Strauss, Domingo Ghirardelli, and the indomitable Lola Montez, AKA “the Countess of Landsfeld” as she was known during her European days.
-(Miss Montez had her own pet grizzly bear and was known for performing her infamous ‘Spider Dance’ to throngs of wage-spending miners, and for her dalliances with some of San Francisco’s upper-crust male denizens.)
+For years, Grizzly Adams regularly performed with his bears and other animals in his cavernous Mountaineer Museum located in the basement of the former Stock Exchange building and in San Francisco’s most notable theater venues.
+With his favorite grizzly bear companions, Benjamin Franklin, Lady Washington, Funny Joe and General Fremont, he embraced his newfound notoriety that left him recognized by the likes of future Civil War General, William Tecumseh Sherman, Levi Strauss, Domingo Ghirardelli, and the indomitable Lola Montez, AKA “the Countess of Landsfeld” as she had been known during her European days.
+Miss Montez had her own pet grizzly bear and was famous for performing her infamous ‘Spider Dance’ to throngs of wage-spending miners.
+(She was also known for her dalliances with some of San Francisco’s upper-crust male denizens.)

-Within the sordid political scene of San Francisco then, Grizzly Adams also witnessed Governor Neely Johnson’s controversial vigilante’s movement of the mid-1850’s that had been assembled to curtail the city’s reputed lawlessness.
+Within the sordid political scene of San Francisco then, Grizzly Adams also witnessed Governor Neely Johnson’s controversial vigilante’s movement of the mid-1850’s that he had assembled to curtail the city’s reputed lawlessness.

 Famous goldrush era artist, Charles Nahl’s 1856 woodblock etching of Grizzly Adams along stride of his favorite pet grizzly bear, Benjamin Franklin